sclevine/xsum/README.md

 - Provide entirely deterministic output
 - Avoid buffering or delaying output

-This makes xsum ideal for calculating checksums of large directory structures (e.g., for archival purposes):
+This makes xsum ideal for calculating checksums of large directory structures (e.g., for archival purposes).

+With `shasum -a 256`, ~21 seconds:
 ```
 laptop:Library stephen$ time find "The Beatles/" -type f -print0|xargs -0 shasum -a 256
 ...